IkarosKappler/floatsim/README.md

 - Add variometer HUD for displaying current ship angle (up/down).
 - Pick a nice font to use in all HUDs.
 - Bring the variometer to correct display (measure up/down angle of ship).
+- make numToChar available for more than 26 numbers.

 ## Credits